w3f/polkadot-wiki/docs/learn/learn-guides-test-opengov-proposals.md

 ![javascript-fellowship-admin](../assets/governance/javascript-console-fellowship-admin-call.png)

-After clicking on the play button in the JavaScript console, the block number visible on the top left of the Polkadot JS UI should be incremented by 1.
-You can navigate to Polkadot JS UI Network > Explorer to check the emitted events and see if the call got executed successfully.
+After clicking on the play button in the JavaScript console, the block number visible on the top left of the Polkadot Developer Interface should be incremented by 1.
+You can navigate to Polkadot Developer Interface Network >
+Explorer to check the emitted events and see if the call got executed successfully.
 If the call is unsuccessful, you should see the respective errors displayed here.